NHOrus/srwq-compilation/episode-26.md

 "Fuckballs..."

-WHAT WILL KATINA DO?
-Stealthyboy !fchRKomfls Thu 25 Feb 2010 22:44:42 No.4595239 Report
- Quoted By: >>4595690
->>4595217
-Take Patricia and the Gespenst S with you and evacuate to the Eurydice, and broadcast a message telling any other awakened humans to join you there.
-Anonymous Thu 25 Feb 2010 22:44:42 No.4595241 Report
->>4595217
-Pull out YESTERDAY and broadcast to anyone that this is not a drill.
-We need to get back to the Hiryu MK 2 yesterday Anonymous Thu 25 Feb 2010 23:35:42 No.4595506 Report
->>4595217
-Yeah, looks like we need to pull out and hope when Hackman wakes up she'll be able to help us negotiate and get things going again.

-I seriously hope Armana's around because the fleet commanders aren't known for being nice, forgiving kinds of guys.
-Anonymous Thu 25 Feb 2010 23:39:42 No.4595536 Report
->>4595217
-OK EVERYONE, LET'S GOOOOO!
-Anonymous Mk-II Fri 26 Feb 2010 00:04:42 No.4595690 Report
->>4595239
-2nd
-Anonymous Fri 26 Feb 2010 00:11:42 No.4595741 Report
->>4595217
-We fall back to our previous plan:
->>4590337
-Sciencegar Sciencebolt Fri 26 Feb 2010 01:21:42 No.4596121 Report
 "OK people, we're getting out of here.
 Starbuck, take the Gespenst.
 Radha, let Jennifer into your cockpit.
 We're getting out of this hellhole!!"

 You lead the charge through the winding corridors, following Dumis instructions for the safest route.
 Even so, you come across the remains of bugs and Bartolls everywhere, and even have to smash a few stray bugs yourself.
 But you and Kar-Wai are easily up to guarding the others.